 Claims cannot be processed if they are incomplete, and may be denied for "lack of information" if required information is not received.
-Claims should be filed by a Provider or a Covered Person within 120 days after the date of Service.
-If a Nebraska Contracting Provider does not file a claim within 120 days, the Claim will be the Provider's liability.
-If a claim for a non-Contracting Provider is not filed within 120 days, benefits will be denied.
-If a claim is not filed by the Covered Person within 15 months of the date of Service (except in the absence of legal capacity), benefits will not be allowed.
-All claims for Services by non-Contracting Providers that are filed beyond the claim filing time are the Covered Person's responsibility.
+Claims should be filed by a Provider or a Covered Person as soon as possible after the date of service.
+Contracting Providers will file claims on the Covered Person's behalf; the Covered Person is responsible to provide their identification number in order for the claim to be filed.
+Claims that are not filed by a BCBSNE Contracting Provider in accordance with BCBSNE's timely filing requirements will become the Contracting Provider's liability.

+A Covered Person is responsible to file a claim for Services provided by a non-contracting Provider if the provider does not submit on his or her behalf.

+If a claim is not filed within 15 months of the date of service (except in the absence of legal capacity), benefits will not be allowed.